microsoft/vscode-docs/docs/extensions/example-language-server.md

 * If the start and end positions are the same, VS Code will squiggle the word at that position.
 * If you want to squiggle until the end of the line, then set the character of the end position to Number.MAX_VALUE.

-To test the language server do the following:
+To test the language server, do the following:

 * press `kb(workbench.action.tasks.build)` to start the build task.
 The task compiles both the client and the server.
 * open the debug viewlet, select the `Launch Client` launch configuration and press the `Start Debugging` button to launch an additional `Extension Development Host` instance of VS Code that executes the extension code.